ksstrat/milestone-project-3/README.md

 ## **Planning stage**

 ### **Target Audiences**
-* Players who enjoy classic strategy board games.
+* Users who enjoy classic strategy board games.
 * Users looking for a simple, text-based game to play in a terminal environment.
 * Individuals interested in a demonstration of object-oriented programming principles in Python applied to game development.
 * Casual gamers seeking a quick and engaging single-player experience.